blandflakes/brewing/apricot_wheat.md

 On 2015-07-15, took 10 lbs of frozen apricots and quartered them.
 Split them across two 3 gallon carboys.
 However, when moving the 5 gallon carboy containing the wheat to rerack it onto the apricots, I dropped it and lost the batch.

 On 2015-07-18, went to the brew store and acquired ingredients to try again.
 They had no 3638, so I went with Wyeast 3068.
 To combat an overwhelming banana flavor, I'm attempting to make a starter from the last wheat I did, which I believe is Wyeast 3056.
 Hopefully the dual-yeast fermentation will stick to a variety of flavors.
 Once the starter is ready, I will rebrew.
 The 3 gallon carboys with apricots are in the freezer.

+2015-07-21: Starter looked quite successful.
+Brewed and pitched the starter with a blowoff tube (very active yeast).
+Will break into separate carboys with apricots on the 28th.